elliotherriman/website/writing.md

 *This was new to me too, once.*

-On first dates, sharp teeth, and predation.
+On first dates, teeth, and predation.

 ---